Shellby1988/FRAUD-DETECTION/README.md

 To improve the robustness of the models, cross-validation techniques were employed.
 Cross-validation helps in obtaining a more generalized performance estimate of the model by splitting the dataset into multiple subsets for training and testing.

-## Usage

-To use the code in this repository:

-1. Clone the repository to your local machine.
-2. Install the required dependencies mentioned in the `requirements.txt` file.
-3. Run the Jupyter Notebook or Python scripts provided to train and evaluate the models.
-4. Experiment with different hyperparameters and preprocessing techniques to improve model performance.

 ## Conclusion

 This project demonstrates the application of machine learning techniques for fraud detection.
 By leveraging cross-validation, the models can provide more reliable predictions, helping businesses in identifying and preventing fraudulent activities effectively.